Codezombie23/Bolt-Sniper/README.md

 # These files are provided free of charge
 However if you like these files then please consider supporting me. \
 Supporting me helps pay for materials I use while prototyping.
 Thank you. \
-You can donate via my BuyMeACoffee,
+You can donate via my BuyMeACoffee (Link Not available as not fully released)